 Jump to:Page Content

 Christopher Robichaud is Lecturer in Ethics and Public Policy at the Harvard Kennedy School of Government.
 He received his doctorate in philosophy from MIT.
-His work focuses on areas in ethics, political philosophy, and social epistemology.
+His interests surround ethics, political philosophy, and social epistemology.
 Dr. Robichaud has been a member of the faculty since 2006.
-He also teaches at the Harvard Extension School.
 Previously, he has taught philosophy courses at Texas A&M University, the University of Vermont in Burlington, and Tufts University.